thegetty/artistryinbronze/content/conservation-and-analysis/38-argyropoulos.md

 L-cysteine has already been investigated in metals conservation as a replacement for benzotriazole (BTA) applied to corroded bronze coupons (with nantokite formation) by immersion in water at 0.15M for 24 hours;[^5] by immersion in ethanol at 0.01M for 24 hours;[^6] and during PEG400 treatments for a marine copper-alloy composite artifact with organic remains.[^7] Gravgaarda and van Lanschot (2012) also carried out tests on real bronze artifacts in comparing cysteine to BTA.
 All these studies found color changes to the corrosion layers (graying effect) with the cysteine application, which darkens to a black color with longer immersion exposures.
 With their electrochemical measurements, Abu-Baker et al. (2013) found that, with increasing amounts of tin in the bronze alloy, the strength of the inhibitor’s chemisorption on the surface of the alloy, or its corrosion inhibition efficiency, increases.
 Further research found that immersion in cysteine for copper alloys results in producing cystine from the oxidation of cysteine, where the presence of iron or copper ions serves as a catalyst in this reaction.
 This oxidation reaction results in reducing metal ions, which form a metal ion cystine complex on the surface of the material, and producing either a soluble or insoluble cysteine/cysteinate complex with metal ions and cystine precipitate respectively in the solutions.[^8] The graying effect is most likely a result of the metal ion cystine complex on the surface.

-## Scientific Investigation of a Marine Medieval Frying Pan
+## Scientific Investigation of a Marine Byzantine Frying Pan

 The frying pan was exposed to an open-sea environment as well as buried in the marine sediment for centuries.
 As a result, there has been substantial loss of metal with cracks and deformation to its shape.
 The pan was made from a copper sheet of approximately 98 wt.% copper and 1 wt.% tin (analyzed by scanning electron microscopy with energy dispersive X-ray analysis [SEM-EDAX]; see below), which was hammered into shape with a base diameter of around 19 to 21 cm as shown in [figure 38.1](#38.1).
 A riveted 10.5 cm handle also made of copper sheet metal was folded and hammered into a tube shape.
 Given the poor condition of the object, it is difficult to assess whether the sides of the pan were straight or angled; they have a preserved maximum height of 3.7 cm.
 The interior of the object is covered with a black surface (see [fig. 38.1](#38.1)), which is assumed to be evidence of intentional tinning.
 Copper cooking wares were always intentionally tinned, usually with a hot-tinning process in their interior, to prevent the copper from contaminating food during cooking.